r-leeds/website/content/post/2019-10-11-intro-r-users-leeds.md

 The line-up for our inaugral event is

 * *Reproducible wRiting with RMarkdown*.
 [Ed Berry](https://eddjberry.com), Senior Data Scientist, Sky Betting & Gaming
-* *Efficient WoRkflows getting more done with R".
+* *Efficient WoRkflows getting more done with R*.
 [Robin Lovelace](https://www.robinlovelace.net), University Academic Fellow, University of Leeds
 * *Putting the R into Reproducible Research*.
 [Anna Krystalli](https://annakrystalli.me), Research Software Engineer, University of Sheffield

 You can sign up on [EventBrite](link) if you would like to attend.